subodhchhabra/mac-dev-setup/README.md

     alias pgdown='pg_ctl -D /usr/local/var/postgres stop -s -m fast' alias pgup='pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start'

+## Redis

+[Redis](http://redis.io/) is a blazing fast, in-memory, key-value store, that uses the disk for persistence.
+It's kind of like a NoSQL database, but there are a lot of [cool things](http://oldblog.antirez.com/post/take-advantage-of-redis-adding-it-to-your-stack.html) that you can do with it that would be hard or inefficient with other database solutions.
+For example, it's often used as session management or caching by web apps, but it has many other uses.

+### Install

+To install Redis, use Homebrew:

+    $ brew update
+    $ brew install redis

+### Usage

+Start a local Redis server using the default configuration settings with:

+    $ redis-server

+For advanced usage, you can tweak the configuration file at `/usr/local/etc/redis.conf` (I suggest making a backup first), and use those settings with:

+    $ redis-server /usr/local/etc/redis.conf

+In another terminal, connect to the server with the Redis command-line interface using:

+    $ redis-cli

+I'll let you refer to Redis' [documentation](http://redis.io/documentation) or other tutorials for more information.

+## MySQL

+### Install

+We will install [MySQL](http://www.mysql.com/) using Homebrew, which will also install some header files needed for MySQL bindings in different programming languages (MySQL-Python for one).

+To install, run:

+    $ brew update # Always good to do
+    $ brew install mysql

+As you can see in the ouput from Homebrew, before we can use MySQL we first need to set it up with:

+    $ unset TMPDIR
+    $ mkdir /usr/local/var
+    $ mysql_install_db --verbose --user=`whoami` --basedir="$(brew --prefix mysql)" --datadir=/usr/local/var/mysql --tmpdir=/tmp

+### Usage

+To start the MySQL server, use the `mysql.server` tool:

+    $ mysql.server start

+To stop it when you are done, run:

+    $ mysql.server stop

+You can see the different commands available for `mysql.server` with:

+    $ mysql.server --help

+To connect with the command-line client, run:

+    $ mysql -uroot

+(Use `exit` to quit the MySQL shell.)

+**Note**: By default, the MySQL user `root` has no password.
+It doesn't really matter for a local development database.
+If you wish to change it though, you can use `$ mysqladmin -u root password 'new-password'`.

 ## VirtualBox

 [VirtualBox](https://www.virtualbox.org/) is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.